-A fictional autobiography/black comedy about a little girl straddling two worlds between a murderous white father and powwows…
+A fictional autobiography/black comedy about a little girl straddling two worlds between a murderous white father and a Hispanic family who loves powwows…

 …Ruth, one of Mom’s Comanche friends, has invited us to a big powwow where they put up tepees and camp out for days.
 Mom says we’ll all go for one night and sleep in Ruth’s mom’s tepee.
 We can’t stay longer because Mom has some shirts to finish for a band down in Texas.
 Besides, at powwows, she has to pass for Indian.

 She only knows one Indian word Ruth taught her that’s supposed to fit in anywhere, but Mom says she starts to feel uncomfortable after the thirty-second “Huh!”